lchhabra/wave2v/README.md

 # wave2v - An ascii waveform to verilog stimuli converter

-`wave2v` is a perl script enables quick creation of testbenches for simple to complex verilog modules.
+`wave2v` is a perl script enables quick creation of testbenches for verilog modules.
 Stimuli can be provided via `$WAVES` blocks, which contain _ascii wave_ definitions.
-An example of a $WAVES block defining a waveform called `wave1` is:
+An example of a $WAVES block defining a waveform called `wave1`
+is:

 ```
 $WAVES(wave1)